 The purpose of the ILO has always been to improve the working and living conditions of all people.
-When it was founded, it focused on the situation in post-World War II Europe: the focus was on protecting and strengthening the rights of factory workers.
-The first principles agreed upon by the 44 founding states appeared to be progressive at the time, but are now taken for granted, at least in our latitudes: these included the eight-hour day, a weekly rest period of at least 24 hours, and the payment of reasonable wages.
-"An important part of the founding idea of the ILO is that social justice is a prerequisite for lasting peace and thus social and labor law issues have not only a domestic but also an international dimension," says historian Daniel Maul History of the institution has dealt intensively (see Interview).
+When it was founded, it was primarily geared towards the situation in Europe, which was shattered after the First World War: The focus was on protecting and strengthening the rights of factory workers.
+The first principles agreed on by the 44 founding states appeared progressive at the time, but are now taken for granted, at least in our latitudes: These included, for example, the eight-hour day, a weekly rest period of at least 24 hours and the payment of reasonable wages.
+"An important part of the founding idea of the ILO is that social justice is a prerequisite for lasting peace and that social and labor law issues not only have a domestic, but always an international dimension," said the historian Daniel Maul, who deals with the Has dealt intensively with the history of the institution (see Interview).

-Since 1919, the ILO has brought together governments, employers 'and workers' representatives from now 187 member states to define globally valid labor standards at the annual International Labor Conference - the highest body of the ILO - and to develop policies and programs that deliver decent work for all should.
+Since 1919, the ILO has brought together governments, employer and employee representatives from now 187 member states in order to define globally applicable labor standards at the annual International Labor Conference - the highest body of the ILO - and to develop strategies and programs that enable decent work for all should.

 Interview with Daniel Maul, University of Oslo